250407-NET-FS/ResortVision/proposal.md

 Theme: Resorts API
     -API for Resort customer tracking

-Summary: This project creates an application that handles the resort bookings for customers.
+Summary: This project creates a user interface that handles the resort bookings for customers.

 Models:
     Resort: